Skip to main content

 Advisor: Longnecker

-Alexandra Vrazo entered the Integrated Graduate Program (now known as the DGP) in 2007.
+Alex Vrazo entered the Integrated Graduate Program (now known as the DGP) in 2007.
 She joined the dual degree PhD/MPH program and performed her thesis research in Rich Longnecker’s lab.
-We caught up with Alexandra recently to hear more about her journey from an undergraduate in the United Kingdom through to her current position in pediatric and maternal HIV/AIDS programs at the United States Agency for International Development (USAID).
+We caught up with Alex recently to hear more about her journey from an undergraduate in the United Kingdom through to her current position in pediatric and maternal HIV/AIDS programs at the United States Agency for International Development (USAID).

-Final pieces of advice from Alexandra?
+Final pieces of advice from Alex?
 First, jump on opportunities as they come.
 Don’t turn down an opportunity just because it’s not perfect; it might not come again.
 Second, hang in there!
 Graduate school doesn’t last forever.

 Follow DGP on Facebook